-Following a recommendation by the IUG, a series of public observations of the Cosmic Diffuse X-ray background (CXB) was implemented into earlier AO cycles.
+A series of public observations of the Cosmic Diffuse X-ray background (CXB) was implemented into earlier AO cycles.
 These observations were performed using the Earth as an occulting disc, and are, from an operational point of view, extremely non-standard, because the Earth has to be inside the field of view (FOV), thus blinding the star trackers.
 It requires elaborate non-standard mission planning and execution, involving both ISOC and MOC, and hence are not routine.
 Additional science time is needed prior to and after those dedicated observations for slews and special spacecraft pointings, in order to safely resume the standard observing programme.
 Typically, to each exposure of 13 hrs, an additional 5 hrs are needed.

 Currently, no public CXB/Earth observations are foreseen.
-Following IUG recommendation in November 2013, scientists interested in continuing these observations should submit specific proposals in response to this AO call for observing time proposals.
+Scientists interested in continuing these observations should submit specific proposals in response to this AO call for observing time proposals.
 Although past experience has demonstrated the technical feasibility of such observations, due to the available manpower, only up to two such campaigns may be accommodated during a year (i.e., one AO), on a best-effort basis.
 The data rights policy as outlined in Section 1.5 (and Section 5) will apply to any newly accepted proposals for CXB/Earth observations.